About Impact Investment Group

 Our Growth, Size, Experience and Clients

 The company was founded in 2013 and made its first acquisition, a $5.25 million real estate investment, in June that year.
-As of July 2017, IIG had more than $730 million in assets under management across its three primary business classes.
+As of December 2017, IIG had more than $730 million in assets under management (including assets under development) across its three primary business classes.
 It employs more than 30 people, with offices in St Kilda, Melbourne, and Surry Hills, Sydney.
 The company’s management team has extensive experience working as executives in some of Australia’s, and the world’s, leading wealth management, finance, property, and renewable energy organisations.
 IIG’s clients include high net worth individuals, self-managed superannuation funds, family offices, foundations and institutional investors.

 Our Memberships and Relationships